hemslo/anyshoot/README.md

 Shoot anywhere!

-a Oculus AR shooting game, using Smartphone as Gun
+a Oculus virtual reality shooting game, using Smartphone as Gun

 - | -